KeplerGO/pyke/README.md

     $ pip install pyketools

-Alternatively, if you want to experiment with the latest development version of PyKE, you can install it straight from GitHub:
+Alternatively, if you want to experiment with the latest development version of PyKE you can install it straight from GitHub:

     $ git clone https://github.com/KeplerGO/PyKE.git
     $ cd PyKE